airenas/go-tf-serving-protogen/README.md

 # go-tf-serving-protogen

-Welcome to the `go-tf-serving-protobufs` repository, where we make TensorFlow Serving and Protobufs in Go a little less intimidating.
+Welcome to the `go-tf-serving-protobufs` repository, where I make TensorFlow Serving and Protobufs in Go a little less intimidating.

 ## Versioning